 In the northern area of South Africa the heaviest rains fall December to March.
 Whilst June – September can bring cold nights, you can expect clear blue skies and warming temperatures during the day, with the added benefit that the dry conditions usually provide the best game viewing opportunities as there is less vegetation.

-Flights: Flights to Cape Town tend to be scheduled for 12 hours with flights to Johannesburg taking around 10.5 hours.
-Most flights are overnight but there are some daytime options with KLM.
-BA fly to Cape Town and Virgin & SA Airways fly to Johannesburg, although there are many other non-direct options via Europe and the Middle East.
+Flights: Flights to Cape Town take just under 12 hours, with flights to Johannesburg at 10.5 hours.
+BA fly direct to Cape Town and Johannesburg whilst Virgin fly to Johannesburg with a seasonal flight offer to Cape Town.
+There are many other non-direct options via Europe and the Middle East.

 Time Zone: GMT+2

 Capital City: Pretoria

 The Palace of the Lost City - Sun City

 The Winchester Boutique Hotel - Cape Town & The Western Cape

 Belmond Mount Nelson Hotel - Cape Town & The Western Cape